Benefits & Leave 8 min

 Don’t keep score

-Remote’s unlimited PTO policy does not “keep score” in terms of which employees take the most time off.
+Remote’s unlimited PTO policy does not keep score regarding which employees take the most time off.
 Our “tell, don’t ask” policy gives our team members the benefit of the doubt.
-We only ask that anyone who decides to take time off let others know in advance by using our unavailability calendar.
+We only ask that anyone who decides to take time off provides advanced notice by using our unavailability calendar.

 Download your Global Benefits Guide and attract top global talent